jinserk/pytorch-asr/README.md

 Do not forget to set `pyenv local 3.6.4` in the local repo

-Running vizdom if you give the commandline options `--visualize`
+Running visdom server if you give the commandline options `--visualize`
 ```
 $ python -m visdom.server
 ```